chevcast/hearthpal-tracker/README.md

 > $ gulp deploy

 It will run the default gulp task, build all the assets like normal, and then it will run the entire app through [node-webkit-builder](https://github.com/mllrsohn/node-webkit-builder) and generate 32 and 64 bit executables for both operating systems.
 The built executables will then be found in the root of the project in a "release" directory.

+> NOTE: I recently discovered that the deploy task doesn't work on the latest versions of node or iojs.
+Install node 0.10.x, then run the deploy task and it should work.